eruffaldi/coursevision/projects.md

 * Writings Detection over Car or Train
 * Geometric annotation and localizatoin: e.g. a semaphore in a scene
 * People Detection at distance and motion
+* Detection of Signs on Highway and Train Railroads and if they changed